thoughtspot/cs_tools/docs/for-developers/contributing.md

     Tracker filtered to [Good First Issue][fi]{ target='secondary' .external-link }.

-This project is maintained by the Professional Services and Customer Success organizations.
+This project is maintained by the Professional Services and Customer Success organizations at ThoughtSpot.
 It is meant to help client manage and scale their ThoughtSpot platform.

 CS Tools offers this additional feature set primarily through a command line interface.
 Most tools have a python base, with an optional web-based application written primary